vanducng/datafold-docs/docs/api/api-overview.md

 The base URL for connecting to the Datafold API is `https://app.datafold.com`.

 :::info
-For Datafold single-tenant (on-premise) customers, you should instead use `https://datafold.yourdomain.com` as the base URL.
+For Datafold single-tenant (on-prem) customers, you should instead use `https://datafold.yourdomain.com` as the base URL.
 :::